Best Practices to Write Title and Meta Description Tags for SEO

 Enter a search term and find untapped keyword opportunities to make your site more visible in search.

-Finally, you can place the brand name at the end of the page’s meta title if you still have characters left.
 But don’t add your brand term as a rule.
 In most cases, your website will already be visible in the search for your brand name.

-Keep in mind that in some cases, Google may automatically add the brand name to the page’s meta title, provided that the title itself consists of only 2-5 words and there’s enough room left to add the name of the site or company.
+Keep in mind that in some cases, Google may automatically add the brand name to the page’s title, provided that the title itself consists of only 2-5 words and there’s enough room left to add the name of the site or company.

 It’s also worth checking if the promoted brand is being searched for in other countries, like China or Bulgaria, for example.
 If you see that such search queries have a high search volume, include the transliterated brand name in the title too.